kubernetes/website/content/en/docs/tasks/access-application-cluster/port-forward-access-application-cluster.md

 ## Discussion

-Connections made to local port 7000 are forwarded to port 6379 of the pod that is running the Redis server.
-With this connection in place you can use your local workstation to debug the database that is running in the pod.
+Connections made to local port 7000 are forwarded to port 6379 of the Pod that is running the Redis server.
+With this connection in place, you can use your local workstation to debug the database that is running in the Pod.

 {{< note >}}
 `kubectl port-forward` is implemented for TCP ports only.